Sonniik/Battleships/README.md

 # Battleships
 Ascii battleships

+Run battleships.sh to play the game

+battleships.sh and battleships.txt need to be in the same folder

 # Gamerules
 * ships never touch with sides, only with corners
 * accepts uppercase and lowercase input